What we’re about

 - Conditioning: You need to be in generally good physical condition.

 IMPORTANT NOTES: We’ll hike at a brisk pace and ask everyone to stay with the group for a friendly and safe outing.
-There are no expected stream crossings, exposures, bugs or other warnings.
-As always, people may slip and fall, encounter poison oak, rattlesnakes, etc. on this hike.
-This event may be cancelled due to inclement weather before or at the start of the hike.
+Hiking may be hazardous due to uneven footing, stream crossings, exposures, snakes, bugs, poison oak, etc. Please be aware of your abilities and their limits.
+You are responsible for your own safety and well-being.
+This event may be cancelled due to any inclement weather or other conditions.

 ESSENTIAL GEAR: Hiking boots and poles.
 Clothing layers recommended.
 Snacks and 2+ liters of water and electrolytes or salt tablets.
 Hat and sunscreen.